 Core i3 processors offer two cores, come with hyperthreading, have a low Thermal Design Point (Meaning they consume less power and produce less heat) and have onboard graphics.
 They do not feature hyperthreading They offer enough power for users with light computing needs such as content consumption, word processing, browsing, and some light gaming.

-The Core i7 processor in the other hand has the largest volume of Cache, better onboard graphics, has two or eight cores (ultrabook and workstation respectively) and supports hyperthreading and virtualization.
+The Core i7 processor on the other hand has the largest volume of Cache, better onboard graphics, has two or eight cores (ultrabook and workstation respectively), and supports hyperthreading and virtualization.

 2. Intel Processor Generations

-There are currently 8 Generations of desktop processors and 9 Generations of laptop processor, each with their own series of Core i3, i5, and i9 processors.
+There are currently 13 Generations of desktop processors and 12 Generations of laptop processors, each with its own series of Core i3, i5, and i9 processors.
 The 9th Generation of processors, however, has only Core i5 and i7 processors.

 These generations are: